 Finally, legacy solutions are lacking integration capabilities.
 On one hand, this applies to many new standard applications and cloud services for which next generation IAM products offer standard connectors.
 On the other hand, to create a defense against cyber-attacks and fraud, it is important to integrate the security solutions in the organization and tie IAM together with Security Incident & Event Management (SIEM) systems, privileged access management, data access governance, activity monitoring solutions, and others.
 Today organizations require plug'n’play interfaces and support of open standards like REST, SCIM or authentication protocols to keep up with the modern-day speed of change in IT.

-What to consider when moving to a next-gen IAM system
+What to consider when moving to an enterprise-grade IGA solution

 When you know it is time for you to upgrade your current IAM solution, the essential question to address is: “How should you approach the migration to a next-generation solution for identity management and access governance?”.